The Entangling of Supernova Feedback Impacts with Coarsening Simulation Resolution: Simulations

 \subsection{Supernova Feedback}

-For massive stars above a threshold of 8 $\msun$, mass, metals, and energy are deposited back into the ISM at the time of the star's death.
-As discussed in the previous section, for { SMUGGLE} these stars are modeled as part of aggregate stellar populations, whereas in { LYRA} and { RIGEL} individual stars are resolved.
+In both simulations, massive stars above a threshold of 8 $\msun$ explode as Type II supernovae, and mass, metals, and energy are deposited back into the ISM at the time of the star's death.
+In the { RIGEL} model, white dwarfs may also explode as Type Ia supernovae according to their respective stellar evolution models.

-SNe events in { SMUGGLE} occur according to the stellar population evolution model described in \citet{SMUGGLE}, in which Type II or Ia supernovae occur in a star particle according to the ages of OB and white dwarf stars within a given stellar population.
-SNe are resolved discretely; that is, at our resolution, no more than a single SN occurs within a star particle during any given timestep.
-During an SN, the star particle injects feedback according to a mechanical feedback scheme \citep[e.g.,][]{Hopkins18SNFeed,SmithSijackiShen18}, which deposits to neighboring gas cells an impulse $\delta p = \sqrt{2 \delta m \delta E}$ (for ejecta mass $\delta m$ and energy $\delta E$) which is then boosted by a factor